j-f-oleary-bigdata/biglake-finegrained-lab/README.md

 ### 4.2.
 IAM groups

-1. Group: australia-sales	with email: australia-sales@akhanolkar.altostrat.com with the user usa_user@ in it
+1. Group: australia-sales	with email: australia-sales@YOUR_ORG_NAME with the user usa_user@ in it
-2. Group: us-sales	with email: us-sales@akhanolkar.altostrat.com with the user aus_user@ in it
+2. Group: us-sales	with email: us-sales@YOUR_ORG_NAME with the user aus_user@ in it

 ### 4.3.
 IAM roles